 1. Assess Your Needs

 The first step to figuring out how to find the right vehicle is determining why you need it.
 This will also help you let go of the favorite car you currently have.
 The right car depends on your personality and what kind of family you have.
 If you want to stick with personality, think about what kind of design will work for you.
-A hip and sleek design say you’re cool and/or wealthy or an older vehicle states that you are retro and stuck in the past.
+Hip, sleek

 Think about the passengers you need and how comfortable you want your family to be.
 This means the amount of space you want your car.
 Determine if you need a backup camera and other features in your car.
 There are things you have to think about that will help you narrow down your search.
 Emergency braking, car seat space, cargo capacity, and more are things that you should determine if you need.